Ashina-Kami/OneTimePad/README.md

 - The key is the same length as the message
 - The key is never reused
 - The key is kept secret

+##### ⚠️ Disclaimer
+OTP is theoretically unbreakable when:
+- The key is truly random
+- The key is the same length as the message
+- The key is never reused
+- The key is kept secret

 This implementation meets all those conditions.
 No protection offered in case of key mismanagement
 USE AT YOUR OWN RISK

 ## How to use?
 ### To encrypt